Event Branding // Grace Hopper Celebration

 In 2017, the rebrand I’d designed for AnitaB.org (from Anita Borg Institute for Women in Computing, see separate project) launched at their annual 18,000 person show, the 2017 Grace Hopper Celebration.
-As the impetus to refresh the brand was spurred in part by poor brand recognition, by design, the look and feel of the show related strongly back to the rebrand.
+As the impetus to refresh the brand was spurred in part by poor brand recognition, I made sure to design the show’s look and feel to relate strongly back to the rebrand.

 GHC17 VISUAL THEME // FACETS

-Event visual themes so often have a very “cookie-cutter” look, with the same exact artwork used repeatedly everywhere.
-For GHC17 look and feel, I created a flexible system of dozens of combinations of “facets” that both expressed celebration and pointed back to the new logo without competing it.
-This was used in many variants throughout the show’s extensive sorts of signage, digital media and collateral.
+Event visual themes so often have a very “cookie-cutter” look, with the same exact artwork used repeatedly on every sign and piece of collateral.
+For GHC17 look and feel, I created a flexible system of dozens of combinations of “facets” that both expressed celebration and pointed back to the new logo without competing with it.
+I used many variants of the facets throughout the show’s extensive signage, digital media and collateral.
 The stair risers, meaningful quotes on walls, new logo, lawn sign and other show signage showed up quite a lot on social media.

 GHC17 VISUAL THEME // FORWARD SLASHES & DIAGONALS

-In addition to the facets, the design of the show included the “progress-together” forward-slash element that ties in with the new branding.
+In addition to the facets, the show design included the “progress-together” forward-slash element that ties in with the new branding.
 The logo mark with a /17 that worked well with its shape was the shorthand for the show and app icon.
-Some physical elements of the show such as welcome arch and registration desk physically incorporated this angle.
-Oversized portraits of Grace Hopper and Anita Borg were halftoned with the same diagonal.
+Some environmental elements such as welcome arch and registration desk physically incorporated this angle.
+I halftoned portraits of Grace Hopper and Anita Borg with the same diagonal.

 GHC17 // KEYNOTE & I AM CaMPAIGN

-The one time the Grace Hopper Celebration typography was used separated from AnitaB.org was on the widescreen keynote screens.
+The Grace Hopper Celebration typography was used separated from AnitaB.org only once: from proportion, on the widescreen keynote screens.
+The AnitaB.org brand, rather than projected, was part of the backdrop.
 I also directed related event lighting and video treatments for the keynotes.